Abby Holland: Early years

+Abby Holland is born Abigail Arcane, in Transylvania, Romania in late 1955.
+Her uncle Anton Arcane frames her mother Anise for witchcraft, leading her to be executed by superstitious villagers.
+Abby's father Gregori is forced to share custody of Abby with Anton and is busy with foreign business commitments, leaving Abby to her uncle's abuse.
+During this time, she is interested in nature and eventually becomes a nurse.

+When Abby refuses to do Arcane's bidding, he ousts her from Castle Arcane and vows to destroy her.
+Gregori is killed attempting to rescue Abby, but Anton resurrects him as the Patchwork Man, a member of his Un-Men.

-In the 1970s, the 17-year-old Abigail is still working at her clinic one day, when she is contacted by her future first husband, American government agent Matthew Cable.
+In the 1970s, Abigail meets American government agent Matthew Cable.
 Abby soon begins her friendship with him, swaying Cable's suspicions of her possible involvement in her uncle's abduction of the fugitive Swamp Thing.
-Matt and Abby then witness the explosive destruction of Castle Arcane and Abby realizes that she is now free of her malevolent uncle.
-Abby is then suddenly abducted by the creature that was once her father, the now-mute and monstrous Patchwork Man, only to be rescued by the creature Cable is seeking—the Swamp Thing.
-During the fight, Abby is terrified, but her abilities allow her to see that neither of the silent monsters wishes her harm, so she pleads with them to stop fighting.
-Then, she nearly plummets down a chasm, but she is saved by both creatures.
-As the Swamp Thing carries Abby to safety, Abby empathically realizes the Patchwork Man is her loving father, as he falls to his seeming doom.
-Swamp Thing then delivers Abby to Cable, who has incited an angry mob from the village.
-Abby watches the mysterious Swamp Thing walk away, as Cable does nothing to stop him.
+Matt and Abby then witness the destruction of Castle Arcane, seemingly killing Anton.
+Abby is then abducted by the Patchwork Man, but Swamp Thing rescues her.

-The next day, Abby expresses interest in emigrating to the United States and working with Cable in his search for the Swamp Thing.
+The next day, Abby expresses interest in emigrating to the United States and working with Cable in his search for Swamp Thing.
 Cable cannot guarantee he will find work for Abby but keeps his promise to have her registered as a U.S. citizen in due time.
-During the plane trip to Cable's homeland, (on which Swamp Thing stowed away) Cable and Abby are confronted by a monstrous werewolf and the man's deranged parents in the Scottish moors, who want to remove their son's curse by a total blood transfusion with Cable.
+During the plane trip to Cable's homeland, Cable and Abby are confronted by a Scottish werewolf and his parents, who wish to cure him with Cable's blood.
 Swamp Thing destroys the werewolf with a silver chandelier and saves Cable and Abby yet again, allowing them to safely depart for America.

 Once home, Matt becomes determined to find and unravel the secrets of the Swamp Thing.
 Abby vows to stay by his side through it all.
 Matt's employers send him on another mission, however, but as fate would have it, Swamp Thing's travels bring him to the same location: Bürgess Town, Vermont.
 Matt and Abby are taken hostage by The Conclave, the same criminal organization that created the Swamp Thing by the act of sabotage that took Alec Holland's life and caused the transformation of his corpse into a supernatural elemental form.
 Swamp Thing succeeds in rescuing Matt and Abby from their captors' sadistic torture of them in Gotham City, and exacts revenge on his enemies, even confronting the Batman.